backstage/backstage/docs/frontend-system/architecture/03-extensions.md

 ## Extension Configuration

 With the `app-config.yaml` there is already the option to pass configuration to plugins or the app to e.g. define the `baseURL` of your app.
-For extensions this concept would be limiting as an extension can be independet of the plugin & initiated several times.
-Therefor we created a possibility to configure each extension indiviually through config.
+For extensions this concept would be limiting as an extension can be independent of the plugin & initiated several times.
+Therefor we created a possibility to configure each extension individually through config.
 The extension config schema is created using the [`zod`](https://zod.dev/) library, which in addition to TypeScript type checking also provides runtime validation and coercion.
 If we continue with the example of the `navigationExtension` and now want it to contain a configurable title, we could make it available like the following:

 ```tsx
 const navigationExtension = createExtension({